What is Windows 7 recovery disk for?

 To create a bootable disk for your Windows 7/8/10, you need to download AOMEI Backupper first.

-Step 1: Open this software, click Utilities and Create Bootable Media subsequently.
+Step 1.
+Open this software, click Tools and Create Bootable Media subsequently.

 To sum up, Windows 7 recovery disk or disc gives you a chance to troubleshoot your computer.
 If it still does not work, you can reinstall with a recovery disk or disc.